 Knowing that Rhetoric is the art and study of persuasion and meaning making, students examine how games—one of the newest and most important forms of modern media—participate in these rhetorical practices.
 Students play, discuss, and read about games and how games interact with the cultural discourses surrounding us on their way toward crafting their own rhetorical contributions to the world of games and gaming media.
 Students play small, indie titles and a few major games as they produce an argumentative article, a game review, a video blog, and finally a game itself.
 This course is beginner friendly—no prior knowledge of games or design programs is required.

 Students build their rhetorical skill set in policy analysis, formation, and communication through a social justice lens.
 The course entails engagement in service-learning projects in one Iowa community where work done directly impacts that community’s ability to make changes; the development of effective writing and oral presentation styles that can be adapted to different audiences; and a focus on homelessness policy using social policy and social justice concepts to explore work of policy makers who have “right-sized” existing systems to serve communities in crisis and propose solutions to systemic problems that disadvantage marginalized populations.

 RHET: 3700 Advocacy and Sustainability

-How sustainable approaches to meeting critical social needs (food, water, shelter, air, work) have influenced food systems, policies on development, environmental problems, social justice, and policy both local and global in scope; readings and field research activities leading to creation of work of multimodal advocacy.
+This course explores how sustainable approaches to meeting critical social needs (food, water, shelter, air, work) have influenced food systems, policies on development, environmental problems, social justice, and policy both local and global in scope.
+Readings and field research activities lead to the creation of work of multimodal advocacy.